whage/thesis/thesis.md

 Even though Python 3 is dynamically typed, the language allows optional "type hints" which are similar to type declarations in languages like Java.
 These annotations may be used together with type checkers like `mypy`, `pyre-check` or `pytype` [@py-type].
 The programmer is free to annotate only parts of the source code.
-The Python 3 runtime itself doesn't typecheck the type hints.
+The Python 3 runtime itself doesn't type check the type hints.
 Due to python's dynamic nature, the following code will be executed without any type errors in Python 3.5.2:

 ```python